|

 began its slow, spiralling descent into Hentmirë's courtyard.

-" He smiled ruefully at his uncharacteristic
+into some sort of perspective..."
+He smiled ruefully at his

-lapse into philosophy.
-"Of course," he added, in his
+uncharacteristic lapse into philosophy.
+"And, of course,"

-normal, slightly arrogant tone, "this would be a most efficient
+he added, in his normal, slightly arrogant tone, "this would

-way to patrol Eryn Carantaur"
+be a most efficient way to patrol Eryn Carantaur."

 "Of course," said Niqmaddu.